kingxia/mtg_pick_order/README.md

 # Magic: the Gathering pick order
 For M:tG players who need a quick primer to draft formats they're new to.

 This python application allows M:tG players who are new to a format, need a leg up in drafting, or just need a second opinion on comparing two potential first picks, to get a leg up on the competition.
-Type in names of cards that you want analyzed, and get the card's ranking returned back, on an absolute scale of 0.0 to 5.0.
+Type in names of cards that you want analyzed, and get the card's ranking returned back, with more preferred picks up top.

 Controls
 Enter - Input new card (preserves old search results)